 Over the years, I’ve worked on many quick and long term projects.
-Over that time I’ve tried to match approaches and techniques to the scope and available time for each project.
-This has meant not relying on a process, which produces predictability, but creative methods which result in unique ideas.
+Throughout that time I’ve tried to match approaches and techniques to the scope and available time for each project.
+This has meant not relying on a single process, which produces predictability, but creative methods which aim to generate unique ideas.
 The trick has always been to quickly identify which method is best and sometimes that requires some experimentation.

 A key component for me to creating ideas is my imagination.
 Focusing it on a problem means mashing together my visual library, experiences and sensibilities.
 Sometimes the result is logical or illogical and the point is not to dismiss either during the early stages.